 Communications to all HFC faculty and staff: when blast email is not used

 Many messages throughout the year are provided for all faculty and staff, or specific groups of faculty and staff.
-Most of these internal communications are distributed on Mondays through the HFC faculty and staff news website, This Week @ HFC, under defined categories.
-(Content submissions for this website are due by the preceding Friday at noon to firstname.lastname@example.org).
-This Week @ HFC includes a single, weekly reminder email with new message headlines.
-Users are directed to This Week @ HFC for details on all internal messages.
+Most of these internal communications are distributed on Mondays through the HFC faculty and staff news website, under defined categories.
+(Content submissions for this website are due by the preceding Friday at noon to email@example.com).
+This website is promoted with a single, weekly reminder email containing new message headlines.
+The website is available 24/7, and is updated throughout the week.

-If you wish to share information about activities, cultural events, and other content, we encourage you to send this information to us for This Week @ HFC.
-Other options are also available; marcom staff will be happy to help identify the best avenues and appropriate audiences to receive your message (such as digital boards and social media).
+If you wish to share information about activities, cultural events, and other content, we encourage you to send this information to us for Employee News.
+Other options are also available.
+Marcom staff will be happy to help identify the best avenues and appropriate audiences to receive your message (such as digital boards and social media).

 When is blast email used?

 The Office of Marketing and Communications has made a commitment to you, our colleagues, not to spam you or inundate you with email messages.
 Most people tell us they receive too much email, and managing email is time-consuming and sometimes burdensome.
-To create an efficient and respectful work environment, Marketing and Communications restricts uses of All User blast email messages to specified circumstances.
-We attempt to meet the needs and expectations of our colleagues and to provide only targeted, valuable messages at appropriate times.
+To create an efficient and respectful work environment, Marketing and Communications restricts uses of employee and student blast email messages to specified circumstances.
+We attempt to meet the needs and expectations of our colleagues and to provide only targeted, defined email messages at appropriate times.

-The following criteria describe the circumstances under which the Office of Marketing and Communications will send group emails to faculty, staff, and administrators:
+The following criteria describe the circumstances under which the Office of Marketing and Communications will send group/blast emails to faculty, staff, and administrators: